The Nielson family Back to School Feast was a little different this year.

 When I pulled out of the box our new framed family theme

-The theme this year is perfect for our family and
+This year's theme is perfect for our family, and

-among the unsettled feeling that we've been experiencing recently,
+among the unsettled feeling we've been experiencing recently,

 we felt validation as the leaders of our family.